 The Embouchure Hole is a small hole in the head joint where the air blown by the player enters the flute.

-This hole is found in the centre of the lip plate and can vary in size and shape, altering the tone quality of the instrument.
+This hole is found in the center of the lip plate and can vary in size and shape, altering the tone quality of the instrument.

 The hole can be cut straight or tapered (this is known as undercut) – something thought to improve the sound.